 Despite all of that, U.S. presidents – like all of us — can become heart patients.

-George W. Bush joined the list Tuesday when he underwent an angioplasty procedure to open a blocked artery.
+George W. Bush joined the list in August 2013 when he underwent an angioplasty procedure to open a blocked artery.
 The problem was discovered during a checkup, and the 67-year-old Bush – an avid cyclist and exercise enthusiast – is expected to resume normal activities on Thursday.

 Other presidents have encountered other types of issues, too.
 Here is a glimpse at the heart-health history of Bush’s predecessors who’ve served since the founding of the American Heart Association in 1924.

 Clinton was 58 and three years removed from office when he underwent quadruple bypass surgery in 2004.
 His problem was discovered after he experienced chest pain and shortness of breath.